 The Owners, soon to be retired from a lifetime career of marine insurance, called for a rose compasss in the Entry.

 The furnished Hall will be accented with a genuine ship's telegraph on the left, and photo wall to the right, accented by track lighting.

-Greatroom looking toward the Livingroom area near the end of construction, Clark Residence, Neotsu, Oregon, 15 March 2014.
+Greatroom looking toward the Livingroom, Clark Residence, Neotsu, Oregon, USA, 2014.

-Continuous soffit around Greatroom provides human scale from the vaulted ceiling and features downlighting in all areas.
+Continuous soffit around Greatroom provides human scale from the vaulted ceiling and provides downlighting in all areas.

-Hardwood oak flooring features a carpet inset in the seating location.
+Hardwood oak flooring features a carpet inset in the main seating area.

-Large opening into Sewing/Guest room (center) will features soji style sliding doors (open in this picture).
+Large opening into Sewing/Guest room (center) features a soji screen style sliding doors (open in this picture).